sunomura/commercialization-public/customize/enterprise/unified-write-filter.md

 You can change these settings after you turn on UWF if you want to.
 For example, you can move the page file location to an unprotected volume and re-enable paging files.

-**Important**
+> [!Important]
-If you add UWF to your image by using SMI settings in an unattend.xml file, turning on UWF only sets the **bootstatuspolicy** BCD setting and turns off the defragmentation service.
+> If you add UWF to your image by using SMI settings in an unattend.xml file, turning on UWF only sets the **bootstatuspolicy** BCD setting and turns off the defragmentation service.
 In this case, you must manually turn off the other features and services if you want to increase the performance of UWF.